We offer a list of Frequently Asked Questions (FAQ) at The Brain Clinic. Feel free to contact us at The Brain Clinic to learn more.

-We accept Visa and MasterCard (visit payment form here), as well as PayPal, personal checks and cash.
+- We accept Visa and MasterCard, as well as personal checks and cash.

 Are services covered by insurance?

-Dr. Thomas and his staff have dealt with over 3000 cases involving accommodations for high-stakes testing with a 95% success rate in these cases when a learning disability has been previously documented.
-The staff are highly trained with degrees from UC Berkeley, Yale, CUNY and others.
-The Brain Clinic has an extremely short turn-around time.
+- We have dealt with over 3,000 cases involving accommodations for high-stakes testing with a 95% success rate in these cases when a learning disability has been previously documented.
+We have an extremely short turn-around time.
 Documentation can be provided in as quick as 1-2 weeks following testing, compared to 3-4 weeks at most clinics.
 You may find more information about high-stakes testing here.

-Yes, please visit our consulation page here for more information.
+- Yes, please visit our consultation page here for more information.